Products

 The reason?

-According to the UK Office for National Statistics, there was a significant surge in average wage growth between April and June 2022.
+According to the United Kingdom Office for National Statistics, there was a significant surge in average wage growth between April and June 2022.

 Following the pandemic, wages rebounded sharply as furloughed workers returned to employment.